 Most international students require a student visa to study in Australia.
 If you have a Confirmation of Enrolment (COE) for a degree course or a study abroad/exchange program, you can apply for a student visa under the Streamlined Visa Processing arrangements.
 Otherwise normal processing arrangements apply.

 If you are holding an Australian temporary visa (other than a student visa) you may not need to apply for a student visa.
-Check the study entitlements on your visa with the Department of Immigration and Citizenship (DIAC) or contact International Student Services (ISS).
+Check the study entitlements on your visa with the Department of Immigration and Border Protection (DIBP) or contact the ESOS and Visa Support Team.

-Student visa conditions are available on the DIAC website.
+Student visa conditions are available on the DIBP website.

 Applying outside Australia